6 Best Amsterdam Tours

 • Joods Historisch Museum, the only museum in the Netherlands dedicated to Jewish history.

-• Portuguese Synagogue, the Portuguese Jewish Synagogue is a Sephardic synagogue from the 17th century.
+• Portuguese Synagogue, the Portuguese Jewish Synagogue is a 17th century Sephardic synagogue.

 • Dokwerker, statue and monument on the Jonas Daniël Meijerplein in memory of the strike of February 1941